esphome/esphome-docs/components/modbus_controller.rst

 =================

 .. seo::
-    :description: Instructions for setting up the ModBUS Controller component.
+    :description: Instructions for setting up the Modbus Controller component.
     :image: modbus.png

-The ``modbus_controller`` component creates a RS485 connection to control a ModBUS slave device, letting your ESPHome node to act as a ModBUS master.
+The ``modbus_controller`` component creates a RS485 connection to control a Modbus server (slave) device, letting your ESPHome node to act as a Modbus client (master).
-You can access the coils and registers from your slave ModBUS device as sensors, switches or various other ESPHome components and present them to your favorite Home Automation system.
+You can access the coils, inputs, holding, read registers from your devices as sensors, switches, selects, numbers or various other ESPHome components and present them to your favorite Home Automation system.
+You can even write them as binary or float ouptputs from ESPHome.

 .. figure:: /images/modbus.png
     :align: center